 Completion of the FAFSA should be done at least 3 weeks prior to the student’s desired starting date.

 State Aid programs (such as Vocational Rehabilitation and Veteran’s Educational Benefits) are generally based on qualifying factors other than financial need, and should be applied for through the appropriate state agency or office.
 The VA has a web page at www.gibill.va.gov that includes the ability for students to submit written inquiries, apply for benefits over the internet, or download forms.

 What is the Deadline for Application

 Students must complete their application (including submitting any required documentation) at least 2 weeks prior to the scheduled 1st day of class.

 A new Federal Pell Grant Award Year begins every July 1st, and runs through the following June 30th, annually.
 Students can apply at any time throughout the year.
 Eligible students can receive 1 Pell grant per award year, per academic year.
-ABC defines its academic year as 900 clock hours in at least 30 weeks.
+Advance Beauty College Wentzville defines its academic year as 900 clock hours in at least 30 weeks.